 There are no clinical data to validate this claim.

-Derived from the cartilage, usually the trachea, of cows.
-This product should not be confused with shark cartilage Bovine cartilage is used to prevent and treat cancer and treat HIV/AIDS; it may be administered via oral and parenteral routes.
-Several in vitro studies suggest bovine cartilage may have antitumor and immunoregulatory effects (2)(3)(6).
+Bovine cartilage is derived from cartilage, usually the trachea, of cows.
+It is used to prevent and treat cancer and treat HIV/AIDS; it may be administered via oral and parenteral routes.
+In vitro studies suggest that bovine cartilage may have antitumor and immunoregulatory effects (2)(3)(6).
 Few published clinical trials demonstrate its efficacy (4)(5).

 Nausea and vomiting are commonly reported adverse events.
-Other effects reported include changes in taste perception, fatigue, dizziness, and dyspepsia.
-Inflammation and irritation at injection sites are common following parenteral administration.
-No drug interactions are known.
+Other reported effects include changes in taste perception, fatigue, dizziness, and dyspepsia.
+Inflammation and irritation at injection sites are common following parenteral administration (3)(4)(5).

-Immunoregulatory effects are believed to enhance antibody responses to T-independent and T-dependent antigens, indicating that its activity is due in part to a direct effect on B cells or an indirect effect mediated by macrophages.
-It is believed to support the resynthesis of cartilage in osteoarthritis.
+Immunoregulatory effects are believed to enhance antibody responses to T-independent and T-dependent antigens, indicating that the activity of bovine cartilage is due in part to a direct effect on B cells or an indirect effect mediated by macrophages.
+Bovine caritlage is also believed to support the resynthesis of cartilage in osteoarthritis.
+(2)